amountainram/rdkafka2-sys/README.md

 # rdkafka2-sys

+> This crate is a fork of the original rdkafka-sys crate.
+> It slightly modifies the original rdkafka-sys crate to use the latest version of
+> librdkafka (2.8+).
+> It removes binding renamings and introduces few new enums to make a high level
+> API more idiomatic.

 Low level bindings to [librdkafka](https://github.com/confluentinc/librdkafka), a C library for the [Apache Kafka] protocol with producer, consumer, and admin clients.